landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 It turns out that this is related to Rust's thread initialization code that sets some thread-locals for the current thread and thread ID: [https://github.com/rust-lang/rust/blob/2e630267b2bce50af3258ce4817e377fa09c145b/library/std/src/thread/mod.rs#L694](https://github.com/rust-lang/rust/blob/2e630267b2bce50af3258ce4817e377fa09c145b/library/std/src/thread/mod.rs#L694)

-So I come to realize that my original idea for how I was handling thread-local storage was completely flawed.
-I was _allocating_ new memory for my module's TLS, but didn't even realize it had some default state associated with it that I had to copy over.
+So I came to realize that my original idea for how I was handling thread-local storage was completely flawed.
+Originally I was _allocating_ new memory for my module's TLS, but didn't even realize it had some default state associated with it that I had to copy over.
 Simple fix right?

 ```patch
 diff --git a/crates/loader/src/lib.rs b/crates/loader/src/lib.rs